 The National Law provides for a National Board to establish a state or territory board (often known as a STB) to exercise its functions in the jurisdiction in a way that provides an effective and timely local response to health practitioners and other persons in the jurisdiction.
-Two National Boards have STBs in each jurisdiction, being the Medical Board of Australia and Nursing and Midwifery Board of Australia.
+Some National Boards have STBs in each jurisdiction and others do not have any STBs.